circleci/circleci-docs/jekyll/_cci2/pipelines.md

 - Server v3.x
 ---

 This page provides information on CircleCI pipelines, how they are run, and what they include.
+For further information on pipeline processing and the features available within your pipelines see the [Pipeline Processing]({{site.baseurl}}/2.0/build-processing) doc.

 ## Overview
 {: #overview }